paulushcgcj/simplelearn/README.md

 ## Introduction

-The Company Accelerator frontend is a sample application built using Vue 3 and Vite.
-It serves as the user interface for managing company information, allowing users to create, read, update, and delete (CRUD) company entries.
+The Company Accelerator is a sample application built using Vue 3 and Vite.
+It serves as the user interface for managing the northwind database information, allowing users to create, read, update, and delete (CRUD) various entries.
 This project is experimental and serves as a playground to have some fun with different tools and technologies.

 ## Features

+- Frontend built using Vue3
-- List companies with pagination
+- Backend built using spring with reactive connection
-- View detailed information about a company
-- Add a new company
-- Edit an existing company
-- Delete a company
 - Responsive design using Flexbox
 - Styled with basic CSS and Flexbox